val3r1o/Dell-startup-ansible/README.md

 This has been built to simply and speed up your very first Ansible + OS10 project

-TESTED with Ansible 2.9.13 and Python 3.6.9
+TESTED with Ansible 2.10 and Python 3.6.9 (Roles) - Colections test to be run.

 # Prerequisites: